vispy/vispy/README.md

    * PYTHON to the core.
    * SPEED in development.
 Provide convenience functions where it makes sense.

-If you want to experiement with OpenGL without having to worry about writing camera's, viewports and scene graphs.
+If you want to experiment with OpenGL without having to worry about writing camera's, viewports and scene graphs.
 Then PyGLy is perfect for you.